flashg1/SolarCharger/README.md

 2 options on how to charge the car:

 ### Option 1
 To charge from excess solar, just plug in the charger.
-The initial charge current is set by [Min workable current](https://github.com/flashg1/SolarCharger/wiki/User-guide#min-workable-current).
+The initial charge current is set to [minimum workable current](https://github.com/flashg1/SolarCharger/wiki/User-guide#min-workable-current).
 After about 1 minute it will adjust the current according to amount of excess power exported to grid.

 ### Option 2
 To charge at full speed from secondary power source and solar, toggle on "Fast charge mode".